Undergraduate Course Catalog 2014-2015

 The Department of Human Development and Family Studies (HDFS) and the Department of Recreation Management and Policy (RMP) offer an interdisciplinary minor in child life for students majoring in HDFS and RMP only.
 Students admitted to the minor in child life are required to take three core courses, which include RMP 502, HDFS 525, and HDFS/RMP 565.
 In addition, RMP majors must select two courses from an elective list, including HDFS 623, HDFS 635, HDFS 641, HDFS 734, HDFS 772, and RMP 593.
 In addition, HDFS majors must select two courses from an elective list including RMP 501, RMP 503, RMP 504, RMP 612 (4-credit course) with RMP 613 (3-credit course/lab), and RMP 614 (4-credit course) with RMP 615 (2-credit lab).
 Lastly, students from RMP and HDFS must participate in a 480-hour internship under the supervision of a CCLS (RMP majors take RMP 593F and HDFS majors take HDFS 707A).
 RMP students interested in the child life minor should contact Professor Patti Craig, email@example.com and HDFS students interested in the child life minor should contact Professor Michael Kalinowski, firstname.lastname@example.org.

 Adolescent and Youth Development Minor

-This interdisciplinary minor is offered by the Department of Recreation Management and Policy and the Department of Family Studies.
-All students must complete two required courses: RMP 668 and FS 624.
+This interdisciplinary minor is offered by the Department of Recreation Management and Policy and the Department of Human Development and Family Studies.
+All students must complete two required courses: RMP 668 and HDFS 624.
 Students then select three additional courses from an interdisciplinary list of courses approved for the minor.
 RMP majors may use only RMP 668 to meet both major and minor requirements.
 Additional information and the application for the minor may be obtained from the sponsoring department offices or at Adolescent and Youth Development Minor.